 Principle Six: Communication Communication relates to the exchange of information and ideas between different people and groups of people.
-Effective communication is an essential part of managing the open space network due to the large number of stakeholders involved in the development, management and use of the open space network, the and use of the open space network, the changing demands on the open space network over time and the competitive advantages that the open space network provides to Bayside.
+Effective communication is an essential part of managing the open space network due to the large number of stakeholders involved in the development, management and use of the open space network, the changing demands on the open space network over time and the competitive advantages that the open space network provides to Bayside.